whitfin/lowdb-titanium-adapter/README.md

 ![npm](https://img.shields.io/npm/v/lowdb-titanium-adapter.svg)

 Titanium SDK adapter for the [LowDB](https://github.com/typicode/lowdb) embedded database.

 You can use this library to persist LowDB databases inside Titanium applications using the Titanium API.
+Everything else operates normally as LowDB would do in any other environment, so see their repository for further information.

 ### Usage